reconbot/rough-edges/README.md

 It's personal

+^
-^ I can only tell you why I do it
+I can only tell you why I do it
 It teaches me new things
 I get to learn about new problems
 It's changed my carer
-It gives me chance to work with people around the world
+It gives me chance to work with people around the world It's why I'm here today

 ---